Tome-Sulmont/SimpleWindowsDrag/README.md

 It’s all written in Autohotkey V1.1 because of the amount of ressources online and the fact that the originals scripts are  all written in this version of the language.

-I’m new to coding, so my code is probably not well optimized and some fonctions does not works as well as I’d like.
+I’m new to coding, so my code is probably not well optimized and some fonctions does not works as well as I would like.
 But overall, I’m pretty happy with what this piece of code can do.